 Friends Of Leavesden in Bloom

 Leavesden Country Park is coming alive with activity following a successful bid to the Heritage Lottery Fund.
-Jessica Hodges, Leavesden Park Ranger has invigorated the 'Friends Of' group who are planting 2,000 bulbs over the coming weeks.
+Jess, Leavesden Park Ranger has invigorated the 'Friends Of' group who are planting 2,000 bulbs over the coming weeks.

 Three Rivers District Council received a grant of £582,900 from the Heritage Lottery Fund (HLF) to deliver a programme of enhancements for the park and all thanks to money raised by National Lottery players.
 Additional funds have been committed from the Council’s Section 106 Agreement funding and from Warner Bros.
 Studios Leavesden, who proudly support the project as a creative partner, bringing the project total to £1.1m.